 There is growing evidence that first responders [firefighters, paramedics, and police officers] and military veterans are at increased risk of poor mental health and suicide.

-Although many programs that aim to support these groups already exist, a 2019 report commissioned by Movember and conducted by men’s health researcher Dr Don McCreary, found a lack of publicly available evidence showing the effectiveness of such programs.
+Although many programmes that aim to support these groups already exist, a 2019 report commissioned by Movember and conducted by men’s health researcher Dr Don McCreary, found a lack of publicly available evidence showing the effectiveness of such programmes.

-Based on the report, Movember launched the Veterans and First Responders Mental Health Grant Program in September 2020, with the aim of identifying promising mental health or suicide prevention programs and collaborating with those projects to demonstrate their effectiveness through rigorous program evaluation.
+Based on the report, Movember launched the Veterans and First Responders Mental Health Grant Programme in September 2020, with the aim of identifying promising mental health or suicide prevention programmes and collaborating with those projects to demonstrate their effectiveness through rigorous programme evaluation.

 Movember's Global Director of Mental Health and Suicide Prevention, Brendan Maher, says:

 “We owe an enormous amount to our veterans and first responder communities.
-Through this initiative, Movember wants to help our grant funding partners prove that their programs are positively impacting mental health outcomes.
-We want to build the evidence for programs that truly make a difference to the lives of these men and their families.”
+Through this initiative, Movember wants to help our grant funding partners prove that their programmes are positively impacting mental health outcomes.
+We want to build the evidence for programmes that truly make a difference to the lives of these men and their families.”

 " We owe an enormous amount to our veterans and first responder communities. "